Business Registrations in Ontario

 Ontario Corporation

-Advantages of running your business through a corporation is that you do not have the same level of personal liability and being incorporated gives you a certain legitimacy.
-The downside to incorporating is that you have to file separate tax returns and you will have annual record-keeping obligations.
-Be aware of the costs involved in setting up a corporation, as it will be more expensive than operating as a sole proprietor or a partnership.
+One main advantage of running your business through a corporation is that you do not have the same level of personal liability.
+In addition, being incorporated can be good for marketing as it makes your business appear more legitimate.
+The downside to incorporating is largely cost-based; you have to file separate tax returns and you will have annual record-keeping obligations, as well as the up-front cost of the initial incorporation.

 Another type of business vehicle in Ontario is the partnership.
 A partnership is where two or more “people” (being natural people and/or companies) are involved in making decisions about the business, and they all share in the profits and losses.

 Partnerships can be informal, such as when two or more people work together towards a common goal with a view to splitting the profits in some fashion, or they can be more formal, such as with limited partnerships, or limited liability partnerships.
-With a partnership that is not a limited partnership, or limited liability partnership, the partners are personally liable for the business’ debts or their partners’ negligence, and the partners all personally claim the profits.
-Each partner is personally liable for every other partner’s negligence, and all partners are jointly and severally liable for the partnership’s debts.
+Other than with some more specialized partnerships, partners in a partnership are personally liable for the business’ debts and they may be personally liable for their partners’ negligence.
+In addition, the partners all personally claim the profits.

 The Business Names Act sets out certain requirements if you are conducting business other than in your own name.
 Registration can be fairly easy, and the consequences of using a name that is not properly registered can be severe.
 Always ensure that you have properly registered your business name before you invest any time or money into marketing your business with any name.